SrirakshaMS/stock-price-predictor/README.md

-# Stock Price Predictor Web App💹
+# Stock Price Predictor💹
 Long Short-Term Memory (LSTM) neural network to predict stock prices

 ### Data
 The data used for this project is daily closing prices of Apple (AAPL) stock from January 1, 2010 to October 4, 2023.
-The data was downloaded from Yahoo Finance and saved as a .pkl file.
+The data was downloaded from Yahoo Finance.
 ### Preprocessing
 The data is preprocessed by scaling it to the range (0, 1) using a MinMaxScaler.
 The data is then split into training and testing sets using a 70:30 ratio.
 ### Model